valendea/gpt-bot/README.md

 ## Usage

-Start a conversation with the chatbot by simply typing your message into the input field and pressing enter.
+Start a conversation with the chatbot by simply typing your message and pressing enter.
 To terminate the session, simply type `exit`.